Call Transfers

 • Blind (cold) transfers: Use SIP REFER, which passes through the original caller’s number.
 The receiving party sees who is actually calling.

-• Warm transfers: Use SIP DIAL to create a new call leg, so the receiving party sees your Synthflow agent’s phone number.
+• Warm transfers: Use SIP INVITE to create a new call leg, so the receiving party sees your Synthflow agent’s phone number.

 Caller ID passthrough for cold transfers requires your telephony provider to support SIP REFER.
 Most major providers (Twilio, Telnyx, Vonage) support this, but verify with your provider if you experience issues.

-When a transfer fails (timeout, busy, no answer), behavior depends on the transfer mode:
+How the agent responds to a failed transfer depends on the transfer mode:

-• Timeout duration: How long to wait before considering the transfer failed
+• Timeout duration: How long to wait before the transfer is marked as transfer-failed-timeout

 Hold Experience